luwrain/website/texts/download/tarball.md

 This~tarball contains:

-* System core and standard controls library
+* System core and standard controls
 * JavaScript engine
 * Browser, PIM, Studio and other major components
 * System-dependent code for~Microsoft Windows and GNU/Linux